What Can You Not Do While On The FMLA| Full Guide?

 If an employer discovers that certification is lacking, notify the employee and allow them to correct the problem.

 According to the rules, the employer must specify in writing what additional details are required for the certification to be complete and sufficient.
-Per the law, the employer must give the employee a minimum of seven calendar days to correct the issue.
+The employer must also give the employee a minimum of seven calendar days to correct the issue.

 Although seven days may not be workable in some circumstances, the employee’s diligent and good-faith attempts may pay off.